 Today’s Seniors (age 55+) are more active than ever, both physically and spiritually!
 Bay Leaf offers many opportunities for Seniors to worship, fellowship, and to serve.

 Seniors at Bay Leaf enjoy some of the most caring Sunday School classes around, with plenty of choices for couples, ladies, and men.
 Worship services offer choice of traditional hymns (8:30), contemporary (9:45), or blended worship (11:00).
 Our “Keenagers” group (see tab above) provides fellowship and fun with monthly luncheons and regular trips too.
 And for times of special needs, we have a full set of resources (see tab above) ready to make sure families get the support they need.
 Seniors at Bay Leaf are served by their own pastor, Rev. Don Gilbert.

-If you are interested in finding out ways you can get involved in ministry at Bay Leaf Baptist Church view this PDF document.
+If you are interested in finding out ways you can get involved in ministry at Bay Leaf Baptist Church view the Ministries for Seniors Brochure.

 Seniors On Facebook